JP Morgan Chase exercises Longboat Key bank option after three-year delay | Longboat Key | Your Observer

 “We are on track to open 10 branches in Florida this year and nine next year as we look to add locations that increase access and convenience for our customers,” Ferrer said.

-The Longboat Key Town Commission will be asked to give final approval after the planners give the OK.
+The Longboat Key Town Commission will now be asked to give final approval.

 JP Morgan Chase is the fourth-largest bank in Florida in terms of branches and 10 new branches will not change its ranking.
-JP Morgan Chase trails No. 1 Wells Fargo Bank, 649; No. 1 Bank of America, 581; and SunTrust Bank, 498.
+JP Morgan Chase trails No. 1 Wells Fargo Bank, 649; No. 2 Bank of America, 581; and No. 3 SunTrust Bank, 498.